 Injections: When medications and other nonsurgical treatments fail to relieve chronic back pain, doctors may recommend injections for pain relief.
 Following are some of the most commonly used injections, although some are of questionable value:

 Nerve root blocks: If a nerve is inflamed or compressed as it passes from the spinal column between the vertebrae, an injection called a nerve root block may be used to help ease the resulting back and leg pain.
 The injection contains a steroid medication or anesthetic and is administered to the affected part of the nerve.
-Whether the procedure helps or not depends on finding and injecting precisely the right nerve.

 Complementary and alternative treatments: When back pain becomes chronic or when medications and other conventional therapies do not relieve it, many people try complementary and alternative treatments.
 Although such therapies won’t cure diseases or repair the injuries that cause pain, some people find them useful for managing or relieving pain.
-Following are some of the most commonly used complementary therapies.

 Depending on the diagnosis, surgery may either be the first treatment of choice—although this is rare—or it is reserved for chronic back pain for which other treatments have failed.
 If you are in constant pain or if pain reoccurs frequently and interferes with your ability to sleep, to function at your job, or to perform daily activities, you may be a candidate for surgery.